AngelaZhou779/CVL_SequenceAnaylsis/MasterNotes.md

 There was a series of merging steps to get all the files together since we had several lanes and two days of sequencing for each replicate population.

 ## Merge Lanes 1 to 4 or 5 to 8
 For across lane stuff.
-This worked out well since the replicate pops were done across the same sets of lanes
+This worked out well since the replicate pops were done across the same sets of lanes for both days.
+We merge the single end stuff as well.

+The scripts are :

+   - MergeBam_Lane1To4.sh

+   - MergeBam_Lane5To8.sh

 ## Merge the two days
-Merging A to B
+The two different days had the same replicates but were labeled with either an A or B in the beginning.
+I merged those together into a single file and called it merged_all

+The script is:

+   - MergeBam_AandB.sh

 ## Merge the Ancestor
-The ancestor had several replicates because we sequenced 4 times as many flies (400 flies) and we called the replicate 1 through 4 even though they are actually the same population so we have a separate script to merge those.
+The ancestor had several replicates because we sequenced 4 times as many flies (400 flies) and we called the replicates 1 through 4 even though they are actually the same population so we have a separate script to merge those.

+The script is:

+   - MergeBam_Ancestor.sh

+The one problem is that the new output is put in the same merged_all folder as the rest of the data.
+I'm think of moving out the old ancestor replicates to another folder so that when I do things I don't have to exclude those specifically or get it confused with the new fully merged ancestor (ANCESTOR_ALL_merged...).